 Does the adopter have prior experience caring for pets?
 A home and/or yard big enough to accommodate your animal?
 Do they have the financial means to care for your pet – especially if he has special needs or a chronic medical condition?

 Most importantly, do they have realistic expectations about living with your pet?
 For instance, placing an active dog where she is home alone for 8-12 hours a day will not likely end well.

 If you are not able to find a home on your own, surrendering your pet to a humane society, animal rescue, or municipal animal shelter is a viable option.
 In fact, many adoption contracts require you to return pets to them rather than have you rehome on your own.

-Consider each organization’s surrender and adoption policies before you give up your dog or cat.
+Review each organization’s surrender and adoption policies before you give up your dog or cat.
 Find out if they partner with other organizations to increase the adoption potential of the animals in their care.

 If surrender is not an option – for example, the shelter is at capacity – ask if they allow courtesy posts.
 These can give your pet additional exposure to potential adopters.